-A protective helmet must be worn whenever the pilot is strapped into the harness of an aircraft.
-An emergency parachute system is mandatory.
+A protective helmet must be worn whenever the pilot is strapped into the harness of a paramotor.
+An emergency parachute is highly recommended.

 3.1.8 PROHIBITED EQUIPMENT

 In addition to those items detailed in Part 1 of the local regulations: Disposable ballast & binoculars.